-In most cases, as long as the dialog is open, your work is limited to the dialog.
-After you make changes, if any, close the dialog (usually, clicking OK or another button saves your changes and closes the dialog).
-Then you can again work with your document.
+In most cases, you can interact only with the dialog (not the document itself) as long as the dialog remains open.
+When you close the dialog after use (usually, clicking \mathbf{OK} or another button saves your changes and closes the dialog), then you can again work with your document.